Kamalhamad/breast-cancer-zero-shot-learning/README.md

 The objective was to evaluate whether semantic embeddings can enable classification of unseen tumor subclasses without labeled training examples.

-The project explores how alignment between visual feature representations and semantic embeddings can extend classification capability beyond traditional supervised learning boundaries.
+This project explores how alignment between visual feature representations and semantic embeddings can extend classification capability beyond traditional supervised learning boundaries.

 ---